menu close

 legible transformation

 By demolishing a building section and organizing the building differently, the routing improves and the surrounding garden gains more body.
 The choice of wood makes the two new additions 'legible', as does the choice not to connect them directly to the old building: skylights have been created between the wooden building parts and the existing building.
 Before demolition, reusable elements were mapped.
 New additions are reserved in tone so that the existing building is not snowed under and the eye is drawn outside.
 There are reused PV panels on the roofs, supplemented by 260 new panels.
-The two new building sections are prefabricated structures, which can be disassembled and reused.
+The two new building sections are prefabricated kit of parts structures, which can be disassembled and reused.

 Lucas van der Wee